fabferri/az-pattern/route-server/hub-spoke-rs-azfw-er/README.md

     "er_authorizationKey": "ANUTHORIZATION_KEY_TO_JOIN_TO_THE_EXPRESSROUTE_CIRCUIT"
 }
 ```
-The ARM template **azfw.json** create Ubuntu VMs in hub1, hub2 and in the spoke vnets and use a customer script extension to install nginx with custom home page.
+The ARM template **azfw.json** creates Ubuntu VMs in hub1, hub2 and in the spoke vnets and use a customer script extension to install nginx with custom home page.
+The presence of web server allows an easy and consistent check of communications between VMs.

 ## <a name="NVA"></a>3.
 FRR in NVA
 Quagga was removed from Ubuntu 22.04 and replaced by FRRouting  (https://frrouting.org/).<br>